How To #10: 12 Steps To Celebrity Event Sponsorships

 8. Product Photos

 Celebrities like free things just as much as – and perhaps even more so – than average everyday people.
 In fact, they often come to expect it.
 But with that expectation is the absolute realization that the brand wants a photo or testimonial in return, and celebrities are excellent at posing.
-Some celebrities may shy away from freebies, but those who attend gift lounges are there to horde gifts, and will hold still and smile while positioning the brand outward to the camera.
+Some celebrities may shy away from freebies, but those who attend gift lounges are there to horde gifts and will hold still and smile while positioning the brand outward to the camera.

-Whenever possible, arrange to have a private photographer that only is there to take photos of the brand, as it often happens that the ones hired by the event are dashing off for another brand need right at the key moment the celebrity is standing in front of the sampling booth.
+Whenever possible, arrange to have a private photographer who only is there to take photos of the brand, as it often happens that the ones hired by the event are dashing off for another brand need right at the key moment the celebrity is standing in front of the sampling booth.

 Make sure that the camera has good focal points, including height and depth variances of branding and product display.
 The more creative and unique the display, the more photogenic and likely the photos will be picked up by media.